applied-meta-omics-ethz-2023/metagenomics-workshop/module-3/README.md

 |C1|Epipelagic|*Ca.* Eudoremicrobium taraoceanii|
 |C2|Bathypelatic|*Ca.* Eudoremicrobium malaspinii|

-In order to cluster these antiSMASH results to see which clusters are conserved between the clades, we can use a tool developed in the Ziemert lab, **[Clust-o-matic](https://github.com/Helmholtz-HIPS/clustomatic_source)** to cluster the BGCs into groups.
+We will compare the BGCs between these different MAGs to see which BGCs are conserved between the clades and which are unique.
+For a lean clustering tool, we can use a tool developed in the Ziemert lab, **[Clust-o-matic](https://github.com/Helmholtz-HIPS/clustomatic_source)** to cluster the BGCs into groups.
+For other options (requirng database downloads) see other clustering tools below such as **[BiG-SLiCE](https://github.com/medema-group/bigslice)**.

 6. Install clust-o-matic
 ```